ShayGali/Tree_iterators_GUI/README.md

 ## class hierarchy

-we have 3 main classes:
+we have 4 main classes:
 1. Node: a class that represents a node in the tree.
 The class is templated to allow the user to store any type of data in the node, and it has a list of children nodes.
+2. BaseTree: This class have all the common attributes and methods for the tree class.
+It have a `root` attribute, virtual destructor, and root and children to a node, and common iterators.
-2. Tree: a class that represents a tree data structure.
-The class is templated to allow the user to store any type of data in the tree, and it has a root node.
+3. Tree: a class can be a k-ary tree or a binary tree.
+The difference is in the in/pre/post order iterators, and for binary tree we have make_heap iterator.
-3. Tree Iterators: a family of classes that allow the user to iterate over the nodes of the tree in different ways.
+4. Tree Iterators: a family of classes that allow the user to iterate over the nodes of the tree in different ways.
 The family includes:
     - in_order_iterator: an iterator that iterates over a binary tree in in-order traversal.
     - pre_order_iterator: an iterator that iterates over a binary tree in pre-order traversal.
     - post_order_iterator: an iterator that iterates over a binary tree in post-order traversal.